JonnyBro/beatrun/README.md

 * Fixed error when loading course.
 * Fixed collisions issues.
 * Fixed and tweaked player-player weapon damage.
-* Proper Kick Glitch (Like in original ME: https://www.youtube.com/watch?v=zK5y3NBUStc)
+* Proper Kick Glitch (Like in original ME: https://www.youtube.com/watch?v=zK5y3NBUStc).
+* Tweaked safety roll, now you can roll under things.
-* You can now dive to your death =)
+* You can now dive to your death =).
+* Allowed punching while crouching.
 * Grapple fixes.
 Now it moves with entity it attached to and other players can see it.
 * More reliable grappling.